cyplo/talks/networking-fundamentals/slides.md

-* two parts
+* two parts - a lot of material, please ask questions
 * me talking
 * you working

 ---

 * history of the internet
-* the year is 18xx - development of http starts
+* the year is 1804 - development of http starts - telegraph with 35 wires, each one letter, bubbles out of water
+- telephone 1870s
+* analog vs digital
+beginning of computer networks - 1969 - arpanet - RFC 1 - https://tools.ietf.org/html/rfc1
+arbitrary headers + messages

+- 1981 - london connected

+details of the actual headers not important not talking about a lot of stuff - circuit switched vs packet switched

 * ethernet

 * ip
 ** ipv4 ipv6
+* ip addresses - connectionless protolcol - a message can be sent without prearangement
 * udp
+    * connenctionless
 * tcp
+    * adds ports !
+    * connection
+    * syn ?
+    * syn-ack !
+    * ack !

 * icmp
 * dns
 * http